-(UGRR), for interpretation, and for additional historical research related to previous Network to Freedom listings.
-New Network to Freedom members (sites, programs, or facilities) that are accepted from the January 15, 2023, round will also be eligible to apply fo preservation and interpretation funds.
+Grants will be awarded competitively and will range between $1000 and $100,000.
+Funds can be used for preservation and restoration of buildings associated with the Underground Railroad (UGRR), for interpretation, and for additional historical research related to previous Network to Freedom listings.
+New Network to Freedom members (sites, programs, or facilities) that are accepted from the January 15, 2025 round will also be eligible to apply for preservation and interpretation funds.
 Preference will be given to those listings that have not previously received Network to Freedom grants though members that have already received grants are also encouraged to apply.
-Preference will be given for proposals with at least 50% matching funds, though matching funds are not required.

 Grants will also be awarded to research and write applications to list new sites in the Network to Freedom.
 A letter of consent for including the property in the Network to Freedom must accompany the grant proposal.